nf-core/multiplesequencealign/README.md

 ## Extending the pipeline

-For details on how to add your favourite guide tree/MSA/evaluation step in nf-core/multiplesequencealign please refer to [extending documentation](https://github.com/luisas/multiplesequencealign/blob/luisa_patch/docs/extending.md).
+For details on how to add your favourite guide tree, MSA or evaluation step in nf-core/multiplesequencealign please refer to the [extending documentation](https://github.com/luisas/multiplesequencealign/blob/luisa_patch/docs/extending.md).

 ## Credits